huggingface/transformers/examples/README.md

 # Examples

 This folder contains actively maintained examples of use of 🤗 Transformers organized along NLP tasks.
-If you are looking for an example that used to be in this folder, it may have moved to our [research projects](https://github.com/huggingface/transformers/tree/master/examples/research_projects) subfolder (which contains frozen snapshots of research projects).
+If you are looking for an example that used to be in this folder, it may have moved to our [research projects](https://github.com/huggingface/transformers/tree/master/examples/research_projects) subfolder (which contains frozen snapshots of research projects) or to the [legacy](https://github.com/huggingface/transformers/tree/master/examples/legacy) subfolder.

 While we strive to present as many use cases as possible, the scripts in this folder are just examples.
 It is expected that they won't work out-of-the box on your specific problem and that you will be required to change a few lines of code to adapt them to your needs.
 To help you with that, all the PyTorch versions of the examples fully expose the preprocessing of the data.
 This way, you can easily tweak them.